jessewaites/piratebroadcast.github.io/_posts/2018-05-23-Adding-GDRP-EULA-To-A-Ruby-On-Rails-Application.md

 $('#myModal').modal({backdrop: 'static', keyboard: false}) )

 Ok, so users are now locked out of the rest of the application and are forced to make a choice in the modal.
 So far, so good.
 The text of the new GDPR EULA is within the modal, as are two buttons: Accept, or Log Out.
-If they click Log Put, I sent them to the regular Devise "Log Out" path.
+If they click "Log Out", I sent them to the regular Devise "Log Out" path.
 So what happens if they click "Accept"?

 I added a column to our Users table called accepted_gdpr_eula_at that accepts Datetime, and ran the migration.
 Next, I created a new Controller in the Rails Application called GrprEulaController, and added an action called "accept_gdpr_eula!".
 Then I added my route in the routes.rb file.
 (Bonus points for making this a proper RESTful action, when I refactor this I will do so then-- the rest of our app is built in a similar way to this, so it is actually more consistent with everyone else's work to name it this way.
 Don't @ me.)